Nova-Stark/am-latex/README.md

 # am-Latex

-This is **high performance, scalable , asynchronous backend API system** to convert image to latex code.
+This is **high performance, scalable backend API system** to convert image to latex code.
-This is built using modern Python stack (FastAPI,ZeroMQ, Redis).
+This is built using modern Python stack (Flask,ZeroMQ, Redis).

 (Note: This software is tightly developed for Linux Systems (Backend needs a *linux* distro that's all!))
-(Also: I have no idea this is will work!! not battle testes *yet*)
+(Also: I have no idea this is will work!! not battle testes *yet*)(now it is partially tested!)
 ## How this works?

-This isn't just a simple API; it's a full-on asynchronous worker system.
+This isn't just a simple API; it's a full-on multiprocess worker system.
 When you're dealing with a "slow" task like running an OCR model, you can't just make the user wait for 5 seconds.
 The browser will time out, and it's a bad experience.
-You can change the host and ports , even on different machines , fastapi and zeromq can handle those tasks at ease.
+You can change the host and ports , even on different machines , flask and zeromq can handle those tasks at ease.

 ***Here's the data flow:***
+#### ***For client part you can refer index.html file in clientcode folder or the tester.py .
+We need json parsing for flask***

 1.**Submit (POST)**: A client sends an image to the POST /images/uploadfile/ endpoint.

-2.**API (FastAPI)**: The API server doesn't do the work.
+2.**API (Flask)**: The API server doesn't do the work.
 It validates the image, generates a unique img_uid, and immediately pushes the job (the image and its ID) into a ZeroMQ message queue.

 3.**Instant Response**: The server instantly replies to the client with {"id": "img_uid"}.
 The client now has a "ticket" for their job.